 Exploration helps develop confidence, decision making and independence and one Lower Hutt kindergarten has recognised and championed its importance for over 30 years.

-Epuni Kindergarten is situated on a sheltered site in a supportive community that sees many 2nd and 3rd generation students enjoying its vibrant and welcoming environment.
+Epuni Kindergarten is part of a diverse community in the heart of the Hutt Valley, located on a sheltered site within a supportive neighbourhood.
+Many 3rd and 4th generation students enjoy its vibrant and welcoming environment.

 In early 2024, Epuni was able to solve part of this challenge with the installation new heavy-duty plastic drop-curtains that prevented any rain getting in and were easier for the teaching team to operate and secure.

-Geographically, the east side of the Hutt Valley is late to get the morning sun and early to lose it in the afternoon.
-This means cold mornings and dropping temperatures later in the school day.
+Geographically, the east side of the Hutt Valley is a bit slower to catch the morning sun and tends to lose it earlier in the afternoon.
+This often means chilly starts and cooler temperatures later in the school day.

 Warm & toasty